thejsway/thejsway/manuscript/chapter04.md

 * The **condition** is evaluated once before the loop runs each time.
 If it's true, the code runs.
 If not, the code doesn't run.

 * The **final expression** is evaluated after the loop runs each time.
-It's often used to update the value of the variable associated to the loop condition, as we saw in the previous example.
+It's often used to update the value of the variable associated with the loop condition, as we saw in the previous example.

 ### The loop counter

-The variable used during initialization, condition, and the final expression of a loop is called a **counter** and often named `i`.
-It can be declared in the loop initialization to limit its scope to the loop body.
+The variable used during initialization, condition, and the final expression of a loop is called a **counter** and is often named `i`.
+This **counter** can be declared in the loop initialization to limit its scope to the loop body.

 ```js
 for (let i = 1; i <= 5; i++) {